Created on 04-01-2014 09:27 PM Edited on 09-02-2024 02:51 AM By Jean-Philippe_P

-This document describes how to configure the FortiGate HA cluster and the OSPF settings (using the graceful-restart feature) so that each router (the FortiGate and its peer(s)) will keep the OSPF routes in their routing table(s) to avoid traffic interruption during an HA failover.
+This article describes how to configure the FortiGate HA cluster and the OSPF settings (using the graceful-restart feature) so that each router (the FortiGate and its peer(s)) will keep the OSPF routes in their routing table(s) to avoid traffic interruption during an HA failover.

 Scope